-Once you have the Pinterest basics down and determine what you’re striving to achieve on the visual discovery channel, honing your strategy is the next step to success.
-To effectively craft a strategy that will generate real results for your brand, you need to understand which types of pins and boards are performing with your target audience.
+Once you have the measurement of Pinterest metrics down, and determine what you’re striving to achieve on the visual discovery channel, honing your Pinterest strategy is the next step to success.
+To effectively craft a marketing strategy that will generate real results for your brand, you need to understand which types of pins and boards are performing with your target audience.
 Pinterest’s built-in analytics tool provides a starting point for you to gain a high level understanding of your brand’s performance, but to dive deeper into the specific styles of pins that are engaging users, Dash Hudson’s Pinterest Analytics tool has the answers.

 Just like any tracking or analytics software for social media channels, you have to leave some room for error, and Pinterest Analytics is no different.
 The best way to avoid inaccurate data is to not put all your eggs into one basket by using multiple tracking softwares to gather your various metrics.